 When this button is pushed while the compact disc is being played, the compact disc will come out and the system will turn off.

-If the compact disc comes out and is not removed, it will be pulled back into the slot to protect it. (without 8 cm diameter compact discs)
+If the compact disc comes out and is not removed, it will be pulled back into the slot to protect it.
+(Except 3.1 in (8 cm) diameter compact discs)

 CD IN indicator: